ianboyko/uniforlsp/content/english/documents/consumer_law/BFTP/2025-08-12-but-for-the-plan-consumers-beware.md

    It is important to contact a lawyer within a few days of signing the consumer contract, to be advised of your rights under the Consumer Protection Act.

-   > If you enter into a consumer contract and are not sure if it is valid
+   > If you enter into a consumer contract and are not sure if it is valid\
-   >            or if you wish to cancel it
+   >            or if you wish to cancel it\
-   > contact your Unifor Legal Services Plan office immediately!
+   > contact your Unifor Legal Services Plan office immediately!\

+*﻿August 2025*